2023 ANNUAL DRINKING WATER QUALITY REPORT

 Lead: "If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Harmar Water Authority is responsible for providing high quality drinking water but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at External link opens in new tab or windowhttp://www.epa.gov/safewater/lead.

-Violations: As you can see by the table, our system had no MCL violations.
+Violations: As you can see from the table, our system had no MCL violations.
 We’re proud that your drinking water meets or exceeds all Federal and State requirements.
-However, in July of 2022 we did have late reporting for Bromate, and in November 2022 for Chlorine.
+However, on October 31, 2023, we did have late reporting for Distribution Chlorine.
 We did the samples on time and there were no MCL violations.
 Our lab reported the results late.

 EDUCATIONAL INFORMATION: